ipld/specs/schema-layer/data-structures/data.md

 ```

 `Data` uses a potentially recursive union type.
 This allows you to build very large nested
-dags via NestedByteList that can themselves contain additional NestedByteLists, ByteLinks, or
+dags via NestedByteList that can themselves contain additional NestedByteLists, links to Bytes or
 Bytes.

 An implementation must define binary read methods for Data that can read data agnostic